- Uber & Lyft Accidents

 In Denver and surrounding areas, we see an exceptionally high number of motorcycles on our roadways.
 Almost 75% of all Denver motorcycle accidents occur during a collision with a passenger automobile.
 In most cases, it happens to be the automobile that cuts off the motorcyclist, forcing them to make a sudden stop.
 In Colorado, a slide-out-and-fall due to excessive braking is quite common.
 Violating a motorcyclist’s right of way can be deadly.

-If you were injured or lost a loved one in a motorcycle accident anywhere in Colorado, now is the time to involve a competent attorney at Springer & Steinberg, P.C.
+If you were injured or lost a loved one in a motorcycle accident anywhere in Colorado, now is the time to involve a competent Denver motorcycle accident lawyer at Springer & Steinberg, P.C.
 We have been serving injured riders and their families for nearly four decades and are standing by to put our experience to work for you.

-Our Denver motorcycle accident attorneys have experience with claims involving:
+Our Denver motorcycle accident lawyers have experience with claims involving:

 - Distracted drivers